mpickering/eventlog2html/docs/index.md

 examples/ghc.eventlog --bands 10
 ```

+## FAQ

+### What about biographical and retainer profiling?

+The eventlog doesn't support these two profiling modes yet.

+`eventlog2html` can still read the old `.hp` file format.
+Pass the
+`--heap-profile` flag to interpret the argument as as `.hp` file rather than
+an eventlog.

+### What if I want to do my own analysis on the heap profile?

+`eventlog2html` can output JSON if you pass the `--json` flag.
+The information
+is a list of rows.
+One entry for each heap profiling event.
+Remember to pass
+`--bands 0` if you want the whole data rather than just the 15 top allocators.

 ## Implementation

 The charts are implemented using the [`vega-lite`](https://vega.github.io/vega-lite/) library.
 If there's a visualisation that you would like to see added or a